jyecs/sign-up-form/README.md

 Played around with some rem sizing and some margin height and widths.
 I think I will try to stick away from using % based sizing since it seems to mess a lot of things up once you start playing with resizing your window and maybe keep on using px units or trying to use rem units.
+Try using commit a lot more often to try to cut down on longer commits and be more precise on what I exactly did.